Oju-kwu/SIEM-Implementation-and-Log-analysis/README.md

 role.
 The aim is to ensure proper access control, validate role assignments, and support internal audits or compliance efforts.
-## During accountsetup:
+## During account setup:
-The Time Zone for each user was configured to West Africa Time (WAT) to maintain consistency in event timestamps.
+The Time Zone for each user was configured to West Africa Time (WAT) to maintain consistency in in event timestamps.
 The default application was set to Launcher (Home) for a uniform user interface experience upon login.